 Location (Loch Lomond): G.R.: NS 384923 ///staring.dance.originals

-Open (2018): At least daily during summer, only occasional sailings in winter - check with individual providers
+Open (2019): At least daily somewhere on the loch, but check with individual providers

 Cost: Check with individual providers